dogweather/forkful/content/en/ruby/files-and-io/writing-to-standard-error.md

   \ output\u2026"
 lastmod: '2024-03-13T22:45:00.566292-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error (stderr) in Ruby is about directing error messages\
-  \ or diagnostics to a separate output stream, distinct from the standard output\u2026"
+summary: Writing to standard error (stderr) in Ruby is about directing error messages or diagnostics to a separate output stream, distinct from the standard output (stdout).
 title: Writing to standard error
 weight: 25
 ---